HCDigitalScholarship/ds-cookbook/visualizations/Django-to-Mapbox.md

 	return render(request, 'QMHMap.html', {'places': places_list})
 ```

-The above code creates a variable with the formatted data we just made in mapData_toGEOJSON(), places_list, and says that when the QMHMAP.html page is loaded, django will know to pass the places_list data <strong> and will call it places when we want to talk about this data in the .html file. </strong>
+The above code creates a variable with the formatted data we just made in mapData_toGEOJSON(), places_list, and says that when the QMHMAP.html page is loaded, Django will know to pass the places_list data <strong> and will call it places when we want to talk about this data in the .html file. </strong>

 You can call these things whatever you want, but the curly braces, single quotes, and colon are important!

 ## Step 4: Hook up all your work in views.py to the Mapbox code in your template.
-When you create a mapbox map in your .HTML file, you must set the map source variable to be the data we've just organized from django.
+When you create a mapbox map in your .HTML file, you must set the map source variable to be the data we've just organized from Django.

 Under the declaration for ``` var map = new mapboxgl.Map({ //....}); ``` and within (and towards the top of) the ```map.on('load', function(){ ``` Follow the below format:
 ```